The dark clouds over India’s cheetah project

 The forest department is also conducting surveillance through drones.
 Asha remembered seeing the first one close to Diwali last year – she and other women collecting firewood saw a flying, buzzing object and did not know what it was.
 “Later, when we happened to bump into the forest guard, he told us that they can see everything, who is collecting what from the forest,” Asha said.

-She added, “The forest department is powerful.
-If they catch us, then they will put us in jail.
-It’s better to not steal from inside the forest and instead eat three square meals in the day at home.”
+She noted, “The forest department is powerful.
+If they catch us, then they will put us in jail,” adding that they preferred not to collect resources from the forest since the restrictions were imposed.

 Elsewhere, moves to fence off areas of the forest for cheetahs have met with resistance.
 Around 250 km away from Kuno, Gandhi Sagar Wildlife Sanctuary is one of two more sites proposed to house upcoming batches of cheetahs under the Cheetah Action Plan.
 In June, residents of villages around the park protested ongoing fencing work, saying that it prevented them from grazing cattle inside the sanctuary, which they had been doing for generations.